Cyber Security Awareness Training for Employees

 - Gamification: Utilizes competitive elements like leaderboards to make staff security education more engaging and encourage widespread participation.

-- Regulatory Compliance Training: Includes specific courses to meet regulatory requirements like HIPAA, GDPR, and PCI, ensuring that employees understand relevant legal and security frameworks.
+- Employee Compliance Cybersecurity Training: Includes specific courses to meet regulatory requirements like HIPAA, GDPR, and PCI, ensuring that employees understand relevant legal and security frameworks.

 - Behavior-Based Security Training: Automatically delivers targeted cyber security training for employees based on employees' actions during simulations, ensuring that the learning is immediate and directly targeted to the incorrect behavior.